EmmanuelC1/TravelApp/README.md

   * Display information about the place/event, booking button
 * Search tab -> Maps page
   * Search for specific place/activity -> give details and allow to reserve/book event
+* Booking tab ->  list of users booking and details ie: Place, time and date
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)